 Read More: How To Use A Pregnancy Pillow?

-Kapok and wool pillows should never be machine or hand washed, as this can damage the delicate fibers.
-Instead, spot clean them as soon as a stain appears.
-To do this, dip a damp cloth in mild detergent and gently rub the stained area.
-Use a light-colored cloth to avoid color bleeding.
+Kapok and wool pillows should never be machine or hand-washed, as this can damage delicate fibers.
+Instead, spot-clean them as soon as a stain appears.
+To do this, dip a damp cloth in

 Once the stain is removed, rinse the area with a fresh, damp cloth.
 If the stain persists, sprinkle some baking soda on it and let it sit for an hour.
 Vacuum the area to remove the baking soda, then you can reapply the baking soda if the stain hasn´t disappeared completely.

 You can dry your pillow outside in direct sunlight, which will help to disinfect the filling.
 It will prevent mold and mildew from forming.
 Once completely dry, place it back in the cover and enjoy!

 A body pillow will last longer if it is made of natural materials such as latex, wool or kapok.
 These materials hold their shape better than synthetic fibers and will not break down as quickly.
 Memory foam body pillows are also quite durable.

 Polyester-filled body pillows are least likely to last as long, but they are usually the most affordable option.
 In general, you can expect your body pillow to last between 1 and 3 years.